 Other programme-specific application instructions

-An applicant’s eligibility will always be checked according to the criteria of the school through which the applicant is applying to the programme (criteria on e.g. the score of language test, educational background and submission of the required attachments).
+It is possible to apply to the Creative Sustainability programme through the School of Arts, Design and Architecture (Department of Design), School of Business and School of Chemical Engineering.
+The applicant can apply to the Creative Sustainability programme through more than one school.
+In this case, the applicant should deliver the appropriate application package to each school.
+An applicant’s eligibility will be always checked according to the criteria of the school through which the applicant is applying to the programme (criteria on e.g. the score of language test, educational background and submission of the required attachments).
 The administrative eligibility of the applicant is checked by Aalto University Admission Services.

 An applicant, however, can be selected only through one of the departments.
 Accepted students will complete the master’s degree in the department to which they are accepted.

 If an architect applies through the Department of Design and is accepted, the degree completed will be a Master of Arts in Creative Sustainability.
 In order for an architect-applicant to be accepted, the applicant should show a strong motivation why he/she wants to apply through the Department of Design in particular.

 At Aalto University, we believe in curiosity and we encourage our students to explore the unknown and do things in a totally new way.
 We offer the highest level of education in business, art and desig ...
 Read More